dotlang/language/README.md

 |-----|-----tcp
 |-----|-----socket

 In the above examples `core.math, core.io, core.sys, core.net, core.net.http, core.net.tcp, core.net.socket` are all packages.
 Each package can have a number of source code files.
-Each source code file represents one class.
+Each source code file represents one definition.

 Syntax for definition of fields and methods is very similar to other OOP languages like C# or Java.